 Sure, it might initially sound unsettling.
 Who wants to be tracked at all times, after all?
 But using such apps can also be incredibly practical.
 If your loved one regularly travels for work and you both like to check in on each other’s progress, it’s a quick and easy way of checking they’re OK.
-If you want to see how near your friend is to the restaurant you’re meeting up, you can do that here without needing to send a quick text for an update.
-With great power comes great responsibility so make sure you only allow such access to people you trust to not abuse it.
-Here are 7 great apps for locating your loved one.
+If you want to see how near your friend is to the restaurant you’re meeting up at, you can do that here without needing to send a quick text for an update.
+With great power comes great responsibility, however, so make sure you only allow such access to people you trust to not abuse it.

-Find My Friends is as straight forward and simple to use app.
-Via a map based interface, you can locate where your friends are at any time and vice versa for them.
-The bonus feature in Find My Friends is that you can also chat with your friends while they’re en route to meeting up with you, or simply to be nosy and see what they’re up to.
+My Location (Free, with in-app purchases) is a straightforward and easy-to-use Android app.
+Via a map-based interface, you can locate where your friends are at any time and vice versa for them.
+The bonus feature in Find My Friends is that you can also see their exact latitude and longitude, and their exact address for easy locating.

-With a focus on keeping families safe, Life360’s Find My Family app is available in both iOS and Android forms.
+With a focus on keeping families safe, the Life360 app (Free, with in-app purchases) is available in both iOS and Android forms.
 Simply create your own groups known as ‘Circles’ and you can view the real-time location of Circle Members on a private family map.
 In each case, you’ll receive real-time alerts when any member arrives at or leaves a destination.
 It also works as a form of tracker for your phone so if you lose it or it’s stolen, you can still see where the phone is.

 You need to activate the feature within your Google account—it works for both the iOS and Android versions of the app—but once you do so it’s easy to share your location.
 Additionally, you can share your ETA along the way.
 It’s a convenient feature in an app you’ve probably already got installed on your phone.